Configure Custom Styling

 }

-dictionary lets you define reusable component classes using the full range of TailwindCSS utilities that
+The Applies dictionary lets you define reusable component classes using the full range of TailwindCSS utilities that

 MonorailCSS supports.
 This is especially useful when integrating with JavaScript frameworks.
 These apply elements are

-used, for example, to style the syntax highlighting in the code blocks
+used, for example, to style the syntax highlighting in the code blocks.

 Complete Example